FC7W03 - Work Related Learning (2022/23)

 The assessment on this module is 100% coursework and double marked in accordance with the requirements of the relevant accrediting body and the university guidelines.

-Work related learning portfolio with evidence: The portfolio include a record their student’s activities in a learning log or equivalent , which enables students to record and reflect on their personal and professional development during the placement, helping them to become more self-aware and to improve their performance.
+Work related learning portfolio with evidence: The portfolio includes a record of their student’s activities in a learning log or equivalent, which enables students to record and reflect on their personal and professional development during the placement, helping them to become more self-aware and to improve their performance.
+The 100% portfolio-based assessment has provision to include evidence of client-based presentation skills acquired during the work activities.
+Examples of such evidence are final client demo, final client presentation, work handover notes, user manual and other important client presentations.
 Some employers may provide a means of personal record keeping.
 The portfolio should keep a record of all the evidence that demonstrate how the student develops his/her PDP, employability, knowledge of the particular area of work - to broaden her/his perspective by reference to the appropriate literature, and to enhance understanding within the wider industrial setting.
 The format and emphasis of each portfolio, which may vary between different cases, is drawn up in consultation with the module team who also gives guidance on its content.
 Assessment, by the module team, is based on the portfolio’s organisation, presentation, clarity and technical content and will stress analytic and reflective skills.
 [LO1][LO2][LO3][LO4][LO5][LO6][LO7][LO8][LO9]

 Assessment can be both formative and summative: